ARSHADAMEEN00/redux-script/README.md

 # redux-script

+## after install add
+"redux-script": "node script.js"
+to your script

 to generate code files for async API calls and Redux store slices based on the provided titles.
 Let's break down the code and describe its function: